 We learn our history if it’s not taught in school,

 and Darien is a problem, because of the fact that the school system in America has excluded us.
 You know, I think he might get a little blip about 1619. slaves were brought to America.
 And that’s all Yeah, may pick it up again.
 Dr. Martin Luther King, you know, making mentioned George Washington Carver, you know, but what about Sojourner Truth?
 You know, what are you know, what about other And so, what we’ve done, what this educational system has done, has excluded white people from history and made us an append it, you know, an afterthought.
 And so, therefore, we’re not seeing very much as being contributors to this society.
 And this culture is built on our fan’s backs.

 And you have young people in your congregation,

 we have a few.
 We have a few.

 And what does your church do anything to within the community to help out with the black community in general?

 In the past, we had a food pantry.
 And we were very successful with that.
 But again, part of the problem was at the congregation bit got old as a congregation came older, it was very hard to get volunteers to, to manage it.
 So we had to dismantle that.

 So why can’t other churches do to help out with this community?

-I think there are other churches are doing some things.
-Some churches, I know they given up food.
-But the old adage is that the old proverb give a man a fish to eat for a day, teach him how to fish eat for the rest of his life.
+I think there are other churches that are doing some things.
+Some churches, I know they gave up food.
+But the old adage is that the old proverb gives a man a fish to eat for a day, teaches him how to fish eat for the rest of his life.
 And what we’re doing, I’m afraid, we’ve given him a fish to eat for the day.
 But I’m not sure we teach them how to fish sigma for the rest of our lives.
-And that’s my concern that, you know, many churches are given out by Amazon, of food.
+And that’s my concern that you know, many churches are given out by Amazon, of food.
 But yet, By the same token, I’m afraid we’re not doing much more than that as applause instilling within our people a sense of who you are, and what it means to be black in America, and what are you going to do about it, to change it?